WhySooooFurious/Ultimate-Sideloading-Guide/README.md

    ocsp.apple.com

-4. Go to the Allowlist and add the following domain:
+3. Go to the Allowlist and add the following domain:

    app.localhost.direct

+4. Then go into Parental Control and toggle Block Bypass Methods on

-6. Continue onto [Part 2](#part-25-installing-the-dns) to finish the DNS installation
+5. Continue onto [Part 2](#part-25-installing-the-dns) to finish the DNS installation

 ## Part [2/5] Installing the DNS
 1. Go to the Setup tab, find and click on the hyperlinked apple.nextdns.io which should redirect you to the NextDNS Profile website